-- 4. Practice before the pre-competition practice shall not be allowed for 24 hours prior to the start of the competition unless player(s) are members of the host club and are scheduled to play in a regularly scheduled league game. - 5.
+- 4. Practice before the pre-competition practice shall not be allowed for 24 hours prior to the start of the competition unless player(s) are members of the host club and are scheduled to play in a regularly scheduled league game.
+Any infraction of this rule by any players will result in his/her team losing hammer for the duration of the event. - 5.
 No practice other than pre-game or pre-competition practice will be allowed including practice on a sheet by either team just having conceded a game early.
 The only exception is possible practice given to a first place team when a semi-final and final are scheduled.
 This is at the discretion of the Chief Umpire.